Skip to main content

 • make it too difficult for your baby to feed

-How to put it on
+How to put on a nipple shield

 Position during feeding